February 11, 2023

 Install R from the R4Pi Project

 And last but not least, my new favorite, you can install R from the R4Pi project through its deb repository, which means you will always get R version updates just by running sudo apt update && sudo apt upgrade.
-Currently supports both the legacy (Debian 11) and latest (Debian 12) Raspberry Pi OS versions but support for the latest version is 64-bits only.
-There is some experimental work to support Ubuntu 22.04 LTS arm64, but there is no public access yet.
+Currently supports the latest (Debian 12 based) Raspberry Pi OS version but support is 64-bits only.
+Also, there are plans to support Ubuntu 24.04 LTS arm64 in the near future.

 To add the R4Pi deb repository to your deb source list and install R run these commands on a system terminal: